cassandraelmer/mat301/ps4_answers.md

 4. ~~Create forms to enter customer data.~~
-   name, address, etc
+   would contain name, address, etc

 5. ~~Create a form with a subform to enter orders and order item.~~
-   details of order
+   would contain details of order

 6. Use forms ~~created in 4 and 5~~ in MySQL to insert Customers and Orders.
 Add customers that have not made any orders.
 Make the number of entries relatively small.
 Why?
    ![Forms1](https://github.com/cassandraelmer/mat301/blob/master/Forms1.png)